joaopspsps/glovarmonic/README.md

 ## Glovarmonic ID

 The glovarmonic ID is the hexadecimal number that identifices each glovarmonic device.
-It is obtained from the lower 3 bytes of the ESP32's fused MAC address, in little endian order.
+It is used for the SSID of the glovarmonic AP when in AP mode (e.g., `GlovarmonicAP-F9D108`), and for the mDNS name when in station mode (e.g., `glovarmonic-f9d108.local`).
+It was designed to disambiguate between multiple glovarmonics in the same location, while still being rememberable.

+This number is obtained from the lower 3 bytes of the ESP32's fused MAC address, in little endian order.
 For example, the MAC address of the ESP32 used in the assembly of the glovarmonic V1 prototype is `08:d1:f9:eb:1d:bc`, and its glovarmonic ID is `f9d108`.

 ## Compile-time filesystem generation